 Paper 3 - Political Ideology

-We require students to have a grade B or above in GCSE English and prefer them to have studied GCSE History, achieving a grade B or above.
+We require students to have a level 7 or above in GCSE English and prefer them to have studied GCSE History, achieving a level 7 or above.
 Previous study of politics is not required but an interest in current affairs is essential.
 As well as extensive reading and research of texts and articles we set, considerable background reading is also required.
 Literacy skills such as essay writing, source analysis and the ability to write detailed, structured answers are all important.